mr-fatalyst/oxyde-benchmarks/README.md

 - **Metrics**: ops/sec, mean, median, stddev, p95, p99
 - **Fair comparison**: Same SQL, same data volume, same pool settings

+### SQLite Note

+Each ORM is benchmarked with its default configuration — no manual tuning is applied.
+Oxyde enables `journal_mode=WAL` and `synchronous=NORMAL` by default for SQLite connections, while other ORMs use SQLite defaults (`journal_mode=DELETE`, `synchronous=FULL`).
+This significantly impacts write performance on SQLite and reflects the real out-of-the-box experience for each ORM.

 ### Test Isolation

 - **Before each test**: Schema dropped, recreated, data populated